thosmos/filelink-owncloud/README.md

 # filelink-owncloud
-A Thunderbird add-on that enables uploading attachments to an OwnCloud or NextCLoud account
+A Thunderbird add-on that enables uploading attachments to an OwnCloud or NextCloud account

 Find it at https://addons.thunderbird.net/en-US/thunderbird/addon/filelink-provider-for-owncloud/